Ascent of Winchester Mountain on 2014-06-22

-After seeing the depth of the snow atop the lake (which was basically frozen), I took a chance by crossing straight over the lake to the other side.
+After seeing the depth of the snow atop the lake (which was basically frozen-over), I took a chance by crossing straight over the lake to the other side.
 The rest of the hike back down to the car was uneventful, except for meeting one couple of ladies at the parking area asking about the snow conditions at Twin Lakes.
-Overall, Adam Walker's suggested "Winchester Direct" route worked out very well and my only complaint was how icy the gully was the day I visited.
+Overall, Adam Walker's suggested "Winchester Direct" route worked out very well and my only complaint was how icy the gully was during the day I visited.
 The peak and lookout were great to visit, as was the lake area.

 |Summary Total Data|